jackyys/ve280/labs/lab4/README.md

    Any number of cards may be played, but generally, each player may only use the **Strike** card once.
 The function `Player::playCard()` is called for each card being played.
 The player is first requested to select a card.
 Then the `Card::takeEffect(source, targets)` function of the selected card is called, with the following steps taking place in this function.

    For those cards that require a target, the player is further requested to select another player as the target by calling the function `Player::selectTarget()`.
 After these selections, the card has taken effect and the target may be requested for a response card, for example, a **Dodge** for a **Strike**.
 This step is done by calling `Player::requestCard(DODGE)` upon the target player.
-If the target player fails to respond, he/she may get some penalty depending on the card's effect, which is usually losing one health point.
+If the target player fails to respond, he will get some penalty depending on the card's effect, which is usually losing one health point.
 If a player's health points decrease to 0 and no one plays a **Peach** card, the player is killed and no longer takes any turn.

 3. **Discard phase**